65th Infantry Regiment (United States): World War II

-In 1942 the 65th Infantry underwent an extensive training program and in 1943, it was sent to Panama to protect the Pacific and the Atlantic sides of the isthmus.
-On 25 November 1943, Colonel Antulio Segarra, succeeded Col. John R. Menclenhall as commander of the 65th Infantry, thus becoming the first Puerto Rican Regular Army officer to command a Regular Army regiment.
-In January 1944, the regiment was embarked for Jackson Barracks in New Orleans and later sent to Fort Eustis in Newport News, Virginia in preparation for overseas deployment to North Africa.
+After American entry into World War II, the 65th Infantry remained in the vicinity of Fort Buchanan until it was transferred to Camp Tortuguero in November 1942.
+The regiment was then again sent to Panama to defend the Canal Zone.
+On 25 November 1943, Colonel Antulio Segarra, succeeded Colonel John R. Menclenhall as commander of the 65th Infantry, becoming the first Puerto Rican Regular Army officer to command a Regular Army regiment.
+On 21 January 1944, the regiment arrived at New Orleans, Louisiana, and was sent less than two weeks later to Fort Eustis, near Newport News, Virginia in preparation for overseas deployment to North Africa.

-They also served in Casablanca after the Naval Battle of Casablanca, where the regiment underwent amphibious training.
-This enabled the 3rd Battalion to move on to Corsica, where it was attached to the 12th Air Force and tasked with guarding airfields.
+The regiment remained at Fort Eustis until it departed the Hampton Roads Port of Embarkation on 26 March 1944, arriving in North Africa on 5 April 1944.
+The regiment underwent amphibious training.
 Between March and April 1944, the 65th was reassigned to North Africa.
 On 3 May 1944, the Third Battalion arrived at Napoles.
 The battalion was then moved to Corsica and then to France.
 Salvador Roig commanded the 65th during this period in Europe, which earned him the Combat Infantryman Badge.

-During this time, rumors swirled that the regiment would be sent to live combat, while officers had already been moved to act as observers.
+The 3rd Battalion was sent to Corsica, where it was attached to the 12th Air Force and tasked with guarding airfields.
+During this time, rumors swirled that the regiment would be sent into combat, while officers had already been moved to act as observers.
 On 22 September 1944, the 65th Infantry landed in France.
 The regiment was then moved to Peira Cava in the Maritime Alps, where it entered in action on 13 December 1944, the first time a Puerto Rican unit saw action in Europe.
 The first offensive attack came the following day in response to enemy fire, with Lieutenant Colonel Juan César Cordero Dávila allowing Capt.
 Efraín Sánchez Hidalgo and Company L to return fire.